Carry Forward (Schools)

 - Chief Financial Officer:

-- endorses carry forward adjustment requests and submits these for approval by the NSW Treasurer.
+- endorses carry forward adjustment requests and submits these for approval by the NSW Treasurer (if required).

 - Monitoring and review

-- The Chief Financial Officer monitors the implementation of this policy and reviews its effectiveness, at least every three years.
+- The Chief Financial Officer monitors the implementation of this policy, regularly reviews its contents to ensure relevance and accuracy, and updates it as needed.